APlusTeam/ISQA-3420/DFDDictionary.md

 * File SHA1 Response: "Yes" or "No".
 It is based on the existence of information about the file on the database.
 * File License and CPE Information: Information about the source code, such as standard name, licenses, vulnerabilities, etc.
 * Project Info Request: it requests information about the project, such as what open source software is being utilized on the project and what are licenses and vulnerabilities.
-* Project Info Response: It contains information about projects, such as what open source software is being utilized on the project and what are licenses and vulnerabilities.
+* Project Info: It contains information about projects, such as what open source software is being utilized on the project and what are licenses and vulnerabilities.
+* Project Policy Comparison: It is a report originated from the comparison between the project information and the corporate policy.
 * CPE Info: It is the new version of the XML that holds Common Platform Enumeration information.
 * CPE Information Request: It requests a new version of the XML that holds Common Platform Enumeration information.
 * CPE Information Response: It is the response containing the new version of the XML that holds Common Platform Enumeration information.